Skip to Content

 • Offender surveillance and accountability programs

-The court will also be responsible for trying your case and upholding and enforcing any punishments the offender faces following a criminal conviction.
-A unique aspect of Kansas City's approach is its holistic perspective, offering continuous monitoring and support services that go beyond the courtroom to help victims rebuild their lives and regain independence in a safe environment.
+The court also hears cases and enforces any penalties the offender faces following a conviction.
+An important aspect of Kansas City's approach is its holistic focus, offering ongoing monitoring and support that goes beyond the courtroom to help victims rebuild safely and regain their independence.

 How Does an Order of Protection Work in Missouri?

-An Order of Protection prohibits the offender from continuing in their abuse of the victim.
+An Order of Protection prohibits the offender from continuing their abuse of the victim.
 It can also prohibit abusers from communicating with, threatening, or stalking their victims.
-In some cases, offenders may also be required to surrender firearms and attend an intervention program for substance abuse.
-The order is comprehensive and aims to provide immediate and long-term safety to individuals at risk.
-These measures underscore the importance of strict legal frameworks in safeguarding victims and preventing further violence.
+In certain cases, offenders may be required to surrender firearms or attend intervention programs.
+The order aims to provide immediate and long-term safety to individuals at risk.
+These measures support Missouri’s legal framework for safeguarding victims and preventing further violence.

 How to Get an Order of Protection in Missouri?

-To get a domestic violence protection order, you will need to file the proper paperwork with the court.
-If you live in Kansas City or elsewhere in Jackson County, you will need to file for an Order of Protection with the 16th Circuit Court.
+To obtain a domestic violence protection order, you will need to file the required paperwork with the court.
+If you are in Kansas City or elsewhere in Jackson County, you will need to file for an Order of Protection with the 16th Circuit Court.
 This can be done online or in person at the courthouse.

 In emergencies, you should go directly to the police department and file a petition for an order of protection in person.
-The police can provide you with immediate assistance and facilitate the process of obtaining a temporary protection order to ensure your safety while the legal process unfolds.
+Law enforcement can provide immediate assistance and help with the temporary order process to ensure your safety during the legal proceedings.

 What Is an Ex Parte Order of Protection?

-In some cases, you may need to get an immediate Order of Protection for your safety or your children’s safety.
-In instances like this, you may be able to get an “Ex Parte” Order of Protection.
-This is an emergency order that lasts for about 15 days and is intended to protect the victim and keep their abuser away until a hearing can be held on the matter.
-Our domestic violence attorneys in Kansas City are here to help you during this scary time and can help you through the process.
+In some cases, you may need an immediate Order of Protection for your safety or your children’s safety.
+In these situations, you may be able to request an “Ex Parte” Order of Protection.
+This emergency order, intended to protect victims until a hearing can be held, generally lasts about 15 days.
+Our domestic violence attorneys in Kansas City are here to help you in these difficult moments and can guide you through this process.

-Ex Parte Orders are critical during the initial stages of seeking protection, as they offer immediate relief and security.
-They emphasize the courts' recognition of the urgent nature of intimate partner violence and empower victims to take control of their safety without delay.
+Ex Parte Orders are crucial during the early stages as they provide immediate protection.
+These orders underscore the court’s recognition of the urgency involved and empower victims to take immediate steps to ensure their safety.

 What Happens After an Ex Parte Order?